Decompositions into a direct sum of projective and stable submodules: Examples where the Decomposition Fails

 Clearly, a right Baer (resp., left Baer) ring is always a right Rickart (resp., left Rickart) ring.
 A ring $R$ is right Baer if and only if it is left Baer~\cite[Proposition 7.46]{Lam:LecturesOnModulesAndRings}.
 Furthermore, a ring $R$ is right Rickart if and only if every principal right ideal in $R$ is projective~\cite[Proposition 7.48]{Lam:LecturesOnModulesAndRings}.
 Therefore, the right semihereditary (resp., left semihereditary) rings are right Rickart (resp., left Rickart).

 \begin{theorem} If $R$ is a right semihereditary ring that is not a right Baer ring, then there exists a cyclic torsionless $R$-module $M$ which cannot be decomposed as $M=P\oplus N$ for some submodules $P$ and $N$ of $M$ such that $P$ is projective and $N$ is stable. \end{theorem} \begin{proof} Let $R$ be a right semihereditary ring that is not a right Baer ring.
 Then there exists a subset $S$ of $R$ such that its right annihilator is not a direct summand of $R_R$.
 Consider the element $ a = (s)_{s \in S} \in \prod_{s \in S} R_R$.
-The torsionless cyclic $R$-module $a R \cong R/I $ and it is not projective since $I$ is not a direct summand of $R$.
-By Theorem~\ref{theorem:hereditary-not-right-perfect-or-left-coherent}-(ii), $ aR $ cannot be decomposed as $aR = P \oplus N$ with $P$ projective and $N$ stable. \end{proof}
+The cyclic $R$-module $a R \cong R/I $ is torsionless, but it is not projective since $ I $ is not a direct summand of $R_R$.
+By Theorem~\ref{theorem:hereditary-not-right-perfect-or-left-coherent}-(ii), $ aR $ cannot be decomposed as $aR = P \oplus N$ with projective $P$ and stable $N$. \end{proof}

-{A ring $R$ is called a \emph{von Neumann regular ring} if for every element $a\in R$, there exists $x \in R $ such that $axa=a$.} \begin{example}~\cite[Chase's Example 2.34]{Lam:LecturesOnModulesAndRings} Let $ S $ be a von Neumann regular ring with an ideal $I$ such that $I$ is not a direct summand of $S_S$ as a right $ S $-submodule. {For instance, any commutative nonsemisimple von Neumann regular ring S has such an ideal (for example, an infinite product of fields is such a ring).} Let $R=S/I$, and view $R$ as an $R\text{-}S$-bimodule.
+Recall that a ring $R$ is called a \emph{von Neumann regular ring} if for every element $a\in R$, there exists $x \in R $ such that $axa=a$. \begin{example}~\cite[Chase's Example 2.34]{Lam:LecturesOnModulesAndRings} Let $ S $ be a von Neumann regular ring with an ideal $I$ such that $I$ is not a direct summand of $S_S$ as a right $ S $-submodule. {For instance, any commutative nonsemisimple von Neumann regular ring S has such an ideal (for example, an infinite product of fields is such a ring).} Let $R=S/I$, and view $R$ as an $R\text{-}S$-bimodule.
 Consider the triangular matrix ring $T=\left[ \right]$.
-Then $T$ is left semihereditary but not right semihereditary~{\cite[Example 2.34]{Lam:LecturesOnModulesAndRings}}. {So $T$ is left Rickart.
-But $T$ is not right Rickart.} Indeed, in the proof that $T$ is not right semihereditary in \cite[Example 2.34]{Lam:LecturesOnModulesAndRings}, it has been shown that there exists a principal right ideal of $ T $ that is not a projective $ T $-module.
-By \cite[Proposition 7.48]{Lam:LecturesOnModulesAndRings}, this is equivalent to $R$ being not right Rickart.
+Then $T$ is left semihereditary but not right semihereditary~{\cite[Example 2.34]{Lam:LecturesOnModulesAndRings}}, and it is not right Rickart.
+Indeed, in the proof that $T$ is not right semihereditary in \cite[Example 2.34]{Lam:LecturesOnModulesAndRings}, it has been shown that there exists a principal right ideal of $ T $ that is not a projective $ T $-module.
+By~\cite[Proposition 7.48]{Lam:LecturesOnModulesAndRings}, this is equivalent to $R$ being not right Rickart.
 Thus $T$ is a left semihereditary ring which is not right Rickart.
 Then $T$ is not right Baer and hence also $T$ is not left Baer by \cite[Proposition 7.46]{Lam:LecturesOnModulesAndRings}. {Therefore, the ring that is opposite to $T$ is right semihereditary but not right Baer.} \end{example}